Legal facts about a lease renewal option in a lease agreement

-First of all, legally it is a promise of the owner who is party to the contract only and therefore not binding upon third paties (a renewal option is not registered against the property).
-Should ownership of the leased property transfer during the lease term this option must be separately assigned as a contract obligation and accepted by the new owner before it would have effect upon him as a third party to the contract (contract promises in the lease have no effect on third parties to the lease, including the transferree owner).
-Transfer of ownership of the property hired does not break the lease (section 569) but transfer of ownership does under Thai contract law break parts of the lease that are under Thai contract law not considered true hire of property rights, like the renewal option in the lease agreement.
-Legally it does actually not make any difference if a renewal is given in a separate document (separate from the lease agreement registered with the land office in Thailand) or in the actual lease agreement.
+First of all, legally it is only a promise of the owner and therefore not automatically binding upon third parties.
+A renewal promise is not attached to the property nor does it automatically follow the lease when ownership is transferred (note section 569).
+Should ownership of the leased property transfer during the lease term this option must be separately assigned as a contract obligation and accepted by the new owner before it would have effect upon him (contract promises in the lease have no effect on third parties, including a transferree owner).
+Transfer of ownership of the property hired does not break the lease (section 569) but transfer of ownership does under Thai contract law break parts of the lease that are under Thai contract law not considered true hire of property rights, like the renewal option in the lease agreement (supreme court).
+It does actually not make much difference if a renewal option is given in a separate document (separate from the lease agreement registered with the land office in Thailand) or in the actual lease agreement.
+It is a mere contract promise to do something in 30 years.

-Secondly a renewal option as a mere personal promise of the contract party to renew the lease in the future is not enforceable by legal action as a contract because of the lenght of time between the promise was given and the execution of the promise (irrespective if there is a form of consideration paid).
-If the owner of the land is not willing to give a renewal you won't get it.
+Secondly a renewal option as a mere personal promise of the contract party to renew the lease in the future is not enforceable by legal action as a contract because of the length of time between the promise was given and the execution of the promise (irrespective if there is a form of consideration paid).
+If the owner of the land changes his mind 30 years later and he is not willing to give a renewal you won't get it.
+The lease is extinguished at the end of the the 30 year term (section 564).
 A renewal in a 30 year lease is a promise that is easy to break, especially when the owner of the land values money more than his word.
-The best description for a renewal option in a 30 year lease agreement is that it is from a hire of property perspective a moral obligation upon the owner of the land who gave the lease and as a moral obligation it s not enforceable as a contract by legal action.
+The best description for a renewal option in a 30 year lease agreement is that it is from a lease of property perspective a moral obligation upon the owner of the land who gave the lease and not a lease right enforceable by legal action as a right of renewal.

 Thai law strictly limits the term of a registered leasehold to 30 years.
 Any longer period than that can only be made by renewal of the lease upon expiration of the 30 year lease.
 If the lease is made for a longer period it will by law reduced to 30 years.
 Any signed consecutive lease agreements are considered void.